kusari-network/kusari-docs/docs/get-started/internal-transfer.md

 !!! hint
     Click next once you have selected your address.
-    If you have trouble seeing the dropdown, please reload the page or close your browser and restart the process.
+    If you have trouble seeing the dropdown menu, please reload the page or close your browser and restart the process.

 ### <b> STEP 02 - Origin and Destination Address </b>